 Although originally from Australia, I studied for my undergraduate degree in Ancient History in Germany, after which I went to the University of Manchester to do my doctorate in Classics.
 From 2007-2011 I was in the Classics department at the University of Edinburgh, first as temporary lecturer, then as Leverhulme Early Career Research Fellow.
-In January 2012 I took up a post at the Reiss-Engelhorn-Museen in Mannheim, Germany as project manager of the EU project DressID: Clothing and Identities in the Roman Empire which ended in September 2012.
-I had been involved in the project since 2008 as a Study Group spokesperson and played a key role in the development of the exhibition Die Macht der Toga in Hildesheim.
-I joined Classical Studies at the Open University as Baron Thyssen Lecturer in October 2012 and stepped into my current role as Lecturer in Classical Studies in 2016.
+In 2012 I was project manager of the EU project DressID: Clothing and Identities in the Roman Empire based at the Reiss-Engelhorn Museums in Mannheim, Germany, which involved playing a key role in the development of the exhibition Die Macht der Toga.
+I joined the Open University in October 2012.

-My research looks mainly at dress in the Roman Empire, especially in the provinces, and the way that clothing and appearance was used to assert and negotiate cultural identities.
-As the main source for this are the Roman-style portrait gravestones that were adopted by local people in many parts of the empire, I also have an interest in funerary art and epigraphy in general.
+My research looks mainly at dress in the Roman Empire - both Rome and the provinces - and the way that clothing and appearance was used to assert and negotiate cultural identities.
+As the main source for this in the provinces are Roman-style portrait gravestones, I also have an interest in funerary art and epigraphy in general.
 Related to this work, I am also interested in cultural theory and the way we interpret cultural interaction in the Roman provinces, especially in regions where material culture plays a central role due to a lack of textual sources.
-I am currently working on a monograph for Bloomsbury Press on the history of the Roman toga.
+I am currently working on a monograph for Bloomsbury Press on the toga.

-I am also interested in rural settlement in the Roman Near East, and am involved in an excavation project investigating the remains of a Roman and Byzantine-era farmhouse and village on Tall Zira’a in north-western Jordan.
+I am also interested in rural settlement in the Roman Near East, and recently finished an excavation project investigating the remains of a late Roman monastery on Tall Zira’a in north-western Jordan.

 I have run or been involved in archaeological fieldwork in Italy, Jordan, the Netherlands and Portugal.